marcurdy/dfir-toolset/Windows_Artifacts.md

                  Win7,Win2003+ CurrentControlSet\Control\Session Manager\AppCompatCache
      * Provides: last modify date and file path
      * For Win7+, this moved to standalone Amcache and RecentFileCache.bcf and not SYSTEM registry
+     * XP has no execution flag.
+Win7 has execution flag but time is last binary modification
    * Legacy Registry Keys: First time service executed, DLL/driver path
    * USB: Devices recorded under ControlSet00#\Enum\USBStor/USB
      Mounts of them under MountedDevices and Control\DeviceClasses